 Adderall is prescribed and dispensed under the generic name Mixed Amphetamine Salts, which gives users a better idea as to the true nature of the drug.
 Amphetamines, in general, give the user energy and the ability to stay awake for long periods of time.
-While this is great for those taking their correct dosage to combat narcolepsy or Chronic Fatigue Syndrome (CFS), it can prove quite dangerous when used recreationally.
+While this is great for those taking their correct dosage to combat narcolepsy or Chronic Fatigue Syndrome (CFS), it can prove quite dangerous when used as recreational.
 College students trying to pull all-night study sessions have dotted news reports for abusing Adderall, sometimes with horrific consequences.
 A report in the Huffington Post claims that 20 to 30 percent of college students regularly abuse Adderall, and the consequences have ranged from psychotic breaks to violent outbursts to death.

 Found in many prescription cough suppressants, DXM can cause respiratory failure if abused, as well as high blood pressure, nausea, confusion and paranoia.
 Once found in common, over-the-counter remedies, this drug is now restricted because it was easy to abuse.
 Children especially are vulnerable to the dazed high it provides, which is called ‘robotripping’ in popular slang.

 Prescription drug abuse is a serious problem.
-Knowing which drugs are the most commonly abused can help you make good decisions for yourself and your children concerning healthcare.
+Knowing which drugs are the most commonly abused and which ones are the most addictive prescription drugs can help you make good decisions for yourself and your children concerning healthcare.
 If you think you or a loved one may be addicted to or abusing prescription medication, do not hesitate to seek inpatient treatment.
 Inpatient treatment offers addicts a safe place to rest and recover from drug abuse, all while under the care of a qualified medical staff.
-Your health is your most important asset, so don’t delay treatment if you need help getting off of prescription drugs.
+Your health is your most important asset, so don’t delay treatment if you need help getting off of addictive prescription drugs.